Pathological science: N-rays

 Langmuir's discussion of N-rays has led to their traditional characterization as an instance of pathological science.

-In 1903, Prosper-René Blondlot was working on X-rays (as were many physicists of the era) and noticed a new visible radiation that could penetrate aluminium.
+In 1903, Prosper-René Blondlot was working on X-rays (as were other physicists of the era) and noticed a new visible radiation that could penetrate aluminium.
 He devised experiments in which a barely visible object was illuminated by these N-rays, and thus became "more visible".
 Blondlot claimed that N-rays were causing a small visual reaction, too small to be seen under normal illumination, but just visible when most normal light sources were removed and the target was just barely visible to begin with.

 N-rays became the topic of some debate within the science community.
 After a time, American physicist Robert W. Wood decided to visit Blondlot's lab, which had moved on to the physical characterization of N-rays.
 An experiment passed the rays from a 2 mm slit through an aluminum prism, from which he was measuring the index of refraction to a precision that required measurements accurate to within 0.01 mm.
 Wood asked how it was possible that he could measure something to 0.01 mm from a 2 mm source, a physical impossibility in the propagation of any kind of wave.
 Blondlot replied, "That's one of the fascinating things about the N-rays.
 They don't follow the ordinary laws of science that you ordinarily think of."
 Wood then asked to see the experiments being run as usual, which took place in a room required to be very dark so the target was barely visible.
 Blondlot repeated his most recent experiments and got the same results—despite the fact that Wood had reached over and covertly sabotaged the N-ray apparatus by removing the prism.